-Engagement Practices are teaching practices that faculty can use to help broaden participation in computing.
+Engagement Practices are evidence-based teaching practices that faculty can use to help broaden participation in computing.
 They are especially impactful in early courses when students are deciding whether to pursue a computing major.

 build student confidence & professional identity